isomerpages/moe-kentridgesec/_school-information/Code of Conduct.md

 **5. CANTEEN AND CORRIDOR CONDUCT**<br>
 a)	Students must queue when buying food and drinks in the canteen. <br>
 b)	Consumption of food and drinks is permitted and confined to the school canteen only, unless authorised by a teacher.<br>
 c)	All utensils and cutlery must be returned to the designated bins at the collection point.
-Litter on the table must be cleared.
+Litter on the table must be cleared.<br>

-d)	Dispose used cans, bottles, plastic bags and other containers into bins provided.
+d)	Dispose used cans, bottles, plastic bags and other containers into bins provided.<br>

-e)	All students are to proceed to their classroom promptly when the bell rings at the end of recess.
+e)	All students are to proceed to their classroom promptly when the bell rings at the end of recess.<br>
 f)	All students are not allowed to run and speak loudly along the corridor.

 **6. ELECTRONIC DEVICES (MOBILE PHONES, EARPHONES, SMARTWATCHES)**
 <br>
-a)	Electronic Devices, i.e handphones, earphones, smartwatches ARE NOT allowed to be used during curriculum hours.
+a)	Electronic Devices, i.e handphones, earphones, smartwatches ARE NOT allowed to be used during curriculum hours. <br>

-b)	Students are not allowed to use any electronic devices except their personal learning devices (PLDs) during lessons.
+b)	Students are not allowed to use any electronic devices except their personal learning devices (PLDs) during lessons.<br>
 c)	All electronic devices are to be kept in their lockers.
 Students are discouraged from bringing their mobile phones to school.
 They are responsible for the safekeeping of their mobile phones.
-The school will not be responsible for any loss or damages.
+The school will not be responsible for any loss or damages.<br>
 d)	Students’ electronic devices will be confiscated if he/she violates any of the above guidelines.

 **7. USE OF SCHOOL FACILITIES AND CLEANLINESS**<br>
-a)	Students must at all times observe the rules on the proper use of all school facilities and equipment.
+a)	Students must at all times observe the rules on the proper use of all school facilities and equipment.<br>
 b)	Furniture should not be removed from any room without the permission of any of the school staff.
-Any borrowed furniture should be returned to its original place.
+Any borrowed furniture should be returned to its original place. <br>
 c)	Cleanliness of the school must be maintained at all times.

 **8. OTHERS**<br>
-a)	Students should be loyal to the country and show respect for the Head of State, the National Anthem, the State Flag and our country’s leaders.
+a)	Students should be loyal to the country and show respect for the Head of State, the National Anthem, the State Flag and our country’s leaders.<br>

-b)	Students are to greet the Principal, Vice-Principals and all staff upon meeting them.
+b)	Students are to greet the Principal, Vice-Principals and all staff upon meeting them.<br>

-c)	Students must not indulge in any activity that will harm, inconvenience or disturb other students in the school in any way.
+c)	Students must not indulge in any activity that will harm, inconvenience or disturb other students in the school in any way.<br>

-d)	Students can remain in the school premises after school hours if they are engaged in an organised or approved activity.
+d)	Students can remain in the school premises after school hours if they are engaged in an organised or approved activity.<br>

-e)	During curriculum time, students should not be found loitering around school facilities where teaching and learning is taking place.
+e)	During curriculum time, students should not be found loitering around school facilities where teaching and learning is taking place.<br>
 f)	Students who cycle to school are to wear proper headgear.
-No e-bicycle is allowed in the school premises.
+No e-bicycle is allowed in the school premises.<br>
 g)	All students are not allowed to have any form of weapons in their possession.
 They are also not allowed to bring any weapon-like items which could be used or intended to be used to cause harm.